Reference

 aggregateFlow ControlCombine multiple items into single result

-multicastFlow ControlSend exchange to multiple destinations
+multicastFlow ControlSend exchange to multiple destinations planned

-loopFlow ControlRepeat operations while condition is true
+loopFlow ControlRepeat operations while condition is true planned

 Route operations